getamazednow/ims-zosmf-catalog/README.md

 * Authority to ADD/DELETE APF authorizations

 **Package structure**
-The IMS catalog workflows include the following files:
+The repository includes the following files:
 * setupCatalog.xml
   * This is the file that provisions the catalog.
 You should not modify the workflow XML.
 * workflow_variables.properties
-  * This properties file contains values from the variables referenced in the provision.xml workflow.
+  * This properties file contains values from the variables referenced in the setupCatalog.xml workflow.
 Edit the workflow_variables.properties file to specify the system specific information for the variables in the file.

 **Installation**
 * FTP the setupCatalog.xml workflow and the workflow_variables.properties file to the z/OS host USS in binary mode.